couchbaselabs/couchbase-spark-mllib-sample/README.md

 Though question, right?
 Luckily that is exactly the question Linear Regression would help you to answer.

-## The Answer - Linear Regression using Spark MLlib
+## The Answer - Predicting house prices with Linear Regression

 Before you go further, you will need to install the following items"